2017 Rinkeby riots

-On 20 February 2017, rioting broke out in Rinkeby, a predominantly Muslim immigrant-populated suburb of the Swedish capital Stockholm.
+On 20 February 2017, rioting broke out in Rinkeby, a predominantly immigrant-populated suburb of the Swedish capital Stockholm.

 Rinkeby was previously the site of riots in 2010 and 2013.

 Events

 Rioting broke out in the evenings between Monday, 20 February - Thursday, 23 February, with a crowd of 25 to 30 masked men who assembled after a drug-related arrest near the Metro station.
 In four hours of unrest, several fires were started, at least seven cars burnt, shops vandalized and police hit with rocks.
 One rioter was arrested for rock throwing.
 The fire department had to wait for the police to secure the area before being able to extinguish the burning cars.
 A number of shops were looted and a business owner was assaulted after having tried to stop the attackers.
-According to Lars Bystrom, a police spokesman, a police officer "shot for effect" with intent to hit his target, but missed, and to clear the scene so the police could make an arrest.
+According to Lars Byström, a police spokesman, a police officer "shot for effect" with intent to hit his target, but missed, and to clear the scene so the police could make an arrest.
 A photographer from Dagens Nyheter newspaper said he was assaulted by a group of around 15 people.

 The Swedish police were criticized by local residents for taking too long to subdue the rioters and not doing enough to stop them.